lin-mengwei/lin-mengwei.github.io/activities.md

 ---

+Together with my colleagues at the UBSE and the PhD in Economics at the UB, we design a PhD <a href="https://www.ub.edu/school-economics/phd-students-training/" target="_blank">training framework</a>>.
+These are fully demand-driven efforts to create the training I always wanted to receive.

-Here are some selected activities I am proud of as an initiator and organizer.
+Below are some selected activities (within this framework) I am proud of as an initiator and organizer.

-Happy to share my experience; feel free to reach out.
+Happy to share my organizational experience; feel free to reach out.

 All for a better community!!